 The day before school commenced, my big sister, DeDe, who was about to enter her junior year of high school, taught me how to write my name.
 Until then, I had no idea how to do it.
 As the youngest in a large family, much of my learning had already come through osmosis.
 In reality, my mother simply didn’t have enough time to teach her youngest child how to write his name until it was necessary.
 Back then, whenever I heard Mummie say to my oldest sibling, “DeDe, You will have to deal with Shaunie,” I knew that I was probably about to learn something new!

 Consequently, I ended up sitting down on the floor of my bedroom with my reassuring sister, repeatedly scratching out my first and last names.
-At one point during the session, I remember my big sister calling out, “Mummie!
+At one point during the session, I remember my oldest sibling calling out, “Mummie!
 Shaunie is clearly left-handed!”

 From the start, Miss Cherry called me “Shaunie,” and often patted the cowlick of my hair.
 Utterly fearless at the time, I liked to swing as high as I possibly could out on the playground swing set.
 I remember Miss Cherry once hollered to me, “Shaunie!
 If you swing any higher, we might not be able to bring you down from outer space!”